Table of Contents

 Field Type Description

-profile_id string Agent profile identifier
+profile_id string Resolved profile identifier

-action string Mission action being performed
+action string Resolved action token

-request_text string Request supplied to ask, advise, or do
+request_text string Request supplied to dispatch

 governance_context_hash string Hash of the rendered Charter context